isaacc100/CadetHours/README.md

   - Total hours per category
   - Overall hours with and without travel time
 - Data stored persistently using an SQLite database
+- Export as a CSV or Excel spreadsheet
+- Load a CSV

 ## Getting Started